 Visitors who prefer staying in weekend rentals in Nashville, Tn will find numerous properties on Airbnb.
 While there are just a handful of places to stay in Downtown Nashville, most of the weekend apartments are located in the surrounding hip neighborhoods.

 Use this link to create your Airbnb account and receive a discount on your first stay!

-We have just a few final tips about what to pack for your weekend to Nashville trip!
-You can find all of our packing advice on our Packing List page.
+We have just a few final tips and our top packing hacks for your weekend to Nashville trip!

 For your days of exploring, you will want to be sure to wear comfortable city walking shoes.
 I prefer wearing lightweight shoes by Columbia (for women), while Kris likes wearing Merrell trail shoes for city walks.